Since it is the biggest social network in the world, Facebook has become your point of introduction to people on the internet.

-LaMem (Web): Computer Analysis of Your Profile Picture
+1. LaMem: Computer Analysis of Your Profile Picture

 LaMem (or Large Scale Image Memorability) asks you to upload your image, takes a few minutes to compute it, and spits out a score.
 Click the little question mark next to the score to understand what percentage of people who see the photo will remember it two minutes later.

 One of the side effects of this has been a rise in the number of “filters” or “overlays” for profile pictures, like the rainbow filter to show your support for gay rights.

 In case you didn’t find what you were looking for, there’s another site you can check out.
 Rainbow Filter has its own collection of overlays, and also supports Twitter.
 The catalog is much smaller, but it has topics that Profile Overlays doesn’t support.

-Cover Junction (Web): Large Repository of Awesome Covers
+4. First Covers: Large Repository of Awesome Covers

 A bunch of premade layouts will get you started, especially if you aren’t good at figuring out which fonts to use or where to place text.
-Canva also has a whole bunch of gorgeous stock pictures you can use, or upload one of your own.
+Canva also has a whole bunch of gorgeous stock photos you can use, or upload one of your own.
 Next, head to the “elements” section, where you can pick from different things to add, like a neat little chart, cool frames, or lovely icons.

 Add a filter if you want, edit the text, and do whatever you feel like.
 Once you’re done, download the free custom cover photo to your hard drive, and then upload it to Facebook.